Theme

 What appears notable

-Based on the official materials, what readers may want to notice is the project's unusually broad practical scope: multilingual scene OCR, document parsing, markdown and JSON outputs, deployment choices, and explicit positioning around RAG and agentic applications.
+The notable part is the practical spread: multilingual OCR, document parsing, Markdown and JSON outputs, deployment choices, browser-facing inference notes, and positioning around RAG and agentic applications.

 Before using